 So what have I just bought, sago or tapioca.
 Or is "LION" using the term "Tapioca pearls" purely for marketing purposes because of its more popular connotations, with the Asian market and the younger generation.
 Are the contents of this packet really sago?
 I don't think so.
 "LION" states on the packet that Tapioca and Sago are both starch extracts from plants, Tapioca from the tuber of the cassava plant and Sago from the pith of Sago palm stems.
 "Tapioca and Sago are traditionally used in both sweet and savoury dishes throughout the world and can often be used interchangeably in recipes".

 When I cook the pudding, Mr. HRK who certainly ate much more lemon sago as a child than I did, so is somewhat of an expert says it is the same as he ate at home, which presumably was the authentic sago.
 Were Tapioca Pearls around back then?
 Whilst I suspect I have just cooked Lemon Tapioca Pearl pudding, which sounds very nice, and tastes delicious, I am now searching for the real sago to test the difference.
 The health food shop should be able to throw some more light on the subject.

 3/4 cup Castor Sugar

 - Wash sago; soak for 2 hours in 300ml of water.
 (Don't omit this step, or you will be stirring the mixture for what seems like hours.)

 - Combine sago, sugar, lemon rind, and water in a saucepan.

 - Bring to a gentle simmer.
 Stir regularly over a low to medium heat for 20 mins. or until sago is translucent, soft and thick.

-- Remove from heat and stir in lemon juice and syrup and cool for 30 minutes.
+- Remove from heat and stir in lemon juice and golden syrup and cool for 30 minutes.

 - Serve warm with custard, or whipped cream